 - easy to use,

-In other words, our end product needed to be cutting-edge, visually appealing, and emerge as one of the top banking apps in the market.
+In other words, our financial app UI design needed to be cutting-edge, visually appealing, and emerge as one of the top banking apps in the market.

-2. Open your heart to your users’ feelings
+Step 2.
+Open your heart to users’ feelings

 Next, for each of the personas, we built an Empathy Map.
 It compiled what would become the main paths of usage, based on their importance.
 By doing this we were able to have a better understanding of our heroes’ emotional aspects and an ability to ‘walk in their shoes.’